blbadger/blbadger.github.io/latent_output.md

 ![googlenet embedding]({{https://blbadger.github.io}}/neural_networks/googlenet_output_embedding.png)

 but the result is somewhat underwhelming.
-Principle conponents 1 and 2 account for only $15$ and $4$ percent (respectively) of the variance which means that they are nearly meaningless as they capture very little of the original distribution.
+Principle conponents 1 and 2 account for only $15$ and $4$ percent (respectively) of the variance, meaning that they capture very little of the original distribution.

 Why is this the case?
 The failure lies in PCA's expectation of a linear space, in which transformations $f$ are additive and scaling